Assistant professor, Orchard crops extension specialist

 Claire Donahoo – PhD student

 A native of Lincoln, NE, Claire received her BS in Fish & Wildlife Biology with a concentration in Conservation Biology from University of Nebraska-Lincoln.
-She then received her MS in Entomology at Montana State University in Bozeman, where she studied mortality dynamics of pollinators, specifically the alfalfa leafcutting bee.
-Her PhD will focus on biological control by samurai wasps, Trissolcus japonicus, of the invasive brown marmorated stink bugs and spotted wing drosophila in orchard crops.
+She then received her MS in Entomology at Montana State University in Bozeman, where she studied mortality dynamics and life tables of the alfalfa leafcutting bee.
+Her PhD will focus on biological control by samurai wasps, Trissolcus japonicus, of the invasive brown marmorated stink bug, Halyomorpha halys.
 With degrees in fish & wildlife, entomology, and horticulture, Claire’s main interests are in ecology and conservation.

 Anthony Mugica – MS student

 Anthony’s work involves management of Pacific Flatheaded Borer, an insect, whose larval stage damages hazelnut trees.

 Bryan Webber – MS student